Best daily deals

 Christian Thomas / SoundGuys

-Apple’s closest competitor in the unsealed space, Samsung, showed similar results when spurned a helping hand.
+Apple’s closest competitor in the unsealed space, Samsung, showed similar results.

-Since we’re not helping the earbuds get an ideal result with children’s modeling putty or tape, the results of an unsealed earbud will appear low to many.
+Since unsealed designs tend to struggle with bass, the results of an unsealed earbud will appear low to many.
 That’s really fine for this category, as the chart above should illustrate.
-Some product categories simply have some difficulties that make high scores unlikely with a typical fit, and unsealed earbuds are such a product category.
+Some product categories simply have some difficulties that make high scores unlikely with a typical fit, and unsealed earbuds are exactly that.

 • Timbre (MOS-T) represents how faithfully the headphones reproduce the frequency spectrum and temporal resolution (timing information).